If you have a three or four year old right now, one of the biggest things to happen this year will be them starting school. Arggghhh!

 How did I do?

 If you thought this blogpost wasn’t half bad, why don’t you hang around and have a read of some more.
-If you have a three or four year old you might like this one about the mixed emotions a stay at home mum feels when they start pre-school or what about the Toddler and ‘Threenager’ tantrums to make you laugh out loud.
+You might like this one about the mixed emotions a stay at home mum feels when they start pre-school.
+Or what about the Toddler and ‘Threenager’ tantrums to make you laugh out loud.

 And if you want to work with me, feel free to give me a shout here, and I’ll get back to you during naptime/screentime (!)